hiroaki/maps.gpx/README.md

-hideOverlayRtes( key?:String ) | this | Hide overlays for routes in GPX specified by *key* showOverlayTrks( key?:String ) | this | Show overlays for tracks in GPX specified by *key* hideOverlayTrks( key?:String ) | this | Hide overlays for tracks in GPX specified by *key* registerInputHandler( handler:GPXCasualViewer.InputHandler ) | this | Register an input handler to application.
+hideOverlayRtes( key?:String ) | this | Hide overlays for routes in GPX specified by *key* showOverlayTrks( key?:String ) | this | Show overlays for tracks in GPX specified by *key* hideOverlayTrks( key?:String ) | this | Hide overlays for tracks in GPX specified by *key* registerInputHandler( handler:MapsGPX.InputHandler ) | this | Register an input handler to application.
 The handler to input GPX is already registered by default.
 It can be used when the application will handle the other media types input( key:String, src:Object, type?:String ) | Promise | Input *src*.
 Its media-type of the data is judged inside and handled with an appropriate input handler if registered by `registerInputHandler`.
 When `input` GPX, it is handled by the default input handler getGPX( key:String )              | gpxType | Return GPX specified *key* eachGPX( callback:Function )      | this    | Apply callback to each GPX.
 Given arguments to *callback* are GPX and its key